alialib/alia/docs/basic-signals.md

 values.
 These are perfect for bringing in small values from your application
 data: booleans, numbers, small strings, and perhaps small data structures.
-However, all of them rely on making copies and invoking the equality operator to detect changes in the values they carry, so they're generally not the best choice for large data structures unless those structures are especially efficient at these operations.
+However, all of them rely on making copies and invoking the equality operator to detect changes in the values they carry, so use caution when applying them to larger data structures.
+(The exception to this rule is data structures that are particularly efficient at copying and testing for equality (like immutable and copy-on-write types).
+These tend to naturally work well with alia.)

 <dl>